 -Edna St. Vincent Millay, "When the Year Grows Old".
 1917.

 Throwing nets are Throwing weapons which deal no damage directly, but which can be used to temporarily disable foes and render them susceptible to powerful stabbing attacks.
 Anything that fails to evade a throwing net becomes entangled and loses the ability to move or make most attacks (spellcasting is unaffected, but all other attacks automatically fail).
 Because stabbing attacks can deal phenomenal amounts of damage, throwing nets can be useful for quickly subduing even powerful uniques in a few turns.
 This is usually done from fairly close range, giving you time to reach the enemy in melee and finish them off before they escape.
 Alternatively, you can net an opponent at the edge of your line of sight that you don't want to deal with, then walk away.
 This allows you to escape from fast opponents that could normally catch up to you.
-Be aware that throwing nets are ineffective against jellies, monsters that are giant-size or larger, and against insubstantial monsters.
+Be aware that throwing nets are ineffective against monsters that are giant-size or larger or insubstantial monsters.

 A throwing net's effect lasts until the victim manages to destroy the net.
 Each time the victim is prevented from acting due to the net, it attempts to escape.
 When the entangled monster escapes or dies, there is a chance that the throwing net will mulch.